Crafting a Storm Surge and Hurricane Risk Rating for Coastal Properties

 Australia’s Migration Trends: Where Are People Moving To?

-Data consultancy, Data Army dives into the Australia Post Movers Statistics dataset to understand where people are migrating to and predicting where they’re likely to move to next.
+Data consultancy, Data Army, delved into the Australia Post Movers Statistics dataset to understand where people are migrating to within Australia and predicting where they’re likely to move to next.

 By analysing movements and observing trends, we’re able to gather valuable insights to inspire decisions with data-driven intelligence.

-The visualisations below show net migration for all Australian states.
+The visualisations below show the net migration metric for all Australian states.

 White, grey and lighter blue colours indicate regions with lower net migration, representing regions where a high number of people are leaving the regions and a lower number of people are relocating into these regions.